bitmask/migraine-plots/README.md

 * Medium grey -- pain is persistent, unignorable, and concentration is extremely difficult
 * Dark grey -- even worse, and sensory input is unbearable

-Additional events including presence of aura symptoms, vertigo, nausea, pressure in my head (distinct from pain), taking medication and changes in daily medication are logged (not all are visualized on the attached figure, though this can be done on request).
+Additional events including presence of aura symptoms, vertigo, nausea, pressure in my head (distinct from pain), taking medication and changes in daily medication are logged (not all are visualized on the attached figure).
 Logging of additional events is done only at a single time point.
 Other subjective comments are collected, but are not analyzed.

 The data collection process has been standardized since 10 Sept 2017, prior to this different methods were used.